adluinf/NORBIS_Causal_Inference_Tutorial/README.md

   2. Perform *linear regression* on gene pairs and visualise the result.
   3. Answer the following question: "Are the distributions of the Regulator and Target Genes' expression values different for the possible Marker (eQTL) genotypes?"

+# Additional files

+There are two more files in this repository:

+ - ``Example_1_covariate_regression_on_expression_data.py``: is a python script that does the covariate correction.

+ - ``Example_2_yeast_run_findr.py``: allows you to run the Findr tests on the differential gene expression data.
+For more information about Findr see [3].

 # References:

 1. Albert et al. (2018) eLife, 7, e35471. *Genetics of trans-regulatory variation in gene expression*.
 [DOI](https://doi.org/10.7554/eLife.35471)

-2. Ludl & Michoel (2021) Mol.
-Omics, 17, 241-251. *Comparison between instrumental variable and mediation-based methods for reconstructing causal gene networks in yeast*.
-[DOI](https://doi.org/10.1039/D0MO00140F)
+2. Ludl & Michoel (2021) Molecular Omics, 17, 241-251. *Comparison between instrumental variable and mediation-based methods for reconstructing causal gene networks in yeast*.
+[DOI](https://doi.org/10.1039/D0MO00140F) -- [github repo](https://github.com/lingfeiwang/findr)

+3. Wang & Michoel.
+PLOS Computational Biology, 13(8), e1005703. *Efficient and accurate causal inference with hidden confounders from genome-transcriptome variation data*.
+[DOI](https://doi.org/10.1371/journal.pcbi.1005703) -- [github repo](https://github.com/michoel-lab/FindrCausalNetworkInferenceOnYeast)